hybridgroup/taskmapper/README.md

 ## Support

-Currently taskmapper supports the following systems:
+Currently Taskmapper supports the following systems:

 ### Pivotal Tracker

-To use Pivotal Tracker with taskmapper, install it:
+To use Pivotal Tracker with Taskmapper, install it:
     gem install taskmapper-pivotal

-Then simply require it, and you are good to use Pivotal Tracker with taskmapper!
+Then simply require it, and you are good to use Pivotal Tracker with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-pivotal'